gidjituser/react-native-gidjit/README.md

   * "react": "16.3.1"
   * "react-native": "0.54.4"
 - Expo SDK versions 28 and 29.
 New versions will be added regularly.
 - There are also great react native libraries already linked for you.
-Please contact us if you would like more
+Please contact us if you would like more. _Note for Expo.
+These currently work only with latest SDK in this case 29_.
     * "react-native-ble-plx": "^0.10.0"
     * "react-native-device-info": "^0.21.5"
     * "react-native-fetch-blob": "^0.10.8"
-- Currently the following props are passed to your initial element.
-See [Properties](https://facebook.github.io/react-native/docs/communication-ios.html#properties) for more details.
+- Currently the following initial props are passed to your initial element.
+See [Properties](https://facebook.github.io/react-native/docs/communication-ios.html#properties) for more details. _Note for Expo.
+Initial props can be found in **this.props.exp**_.
   * additional props specified by the **-p** parameter of the **share.sh** script.
   * sessionID (can be used to check it different actions are launching the app)

 ### Examples